 New miners will seek cheaper power sources

 While existing miners are unlikely to switch locations at a large scale due to logistic issues, new miners joining the network post-halving are likely to seek cheaper power sources to achieve optimal profit margins.
-This can, over the years, result in a shift towards geographic locations offering attractive power tariffs and mining-friendly regulations.
+This can, over the years, result in a shift toward geographic locations offering attractive power tariffs and mining-friendly regulations.

 Selling pressure on Bitcoin will be reduced

-Miners are actually responsible for a large chunk of capital outflow from the Bitcoin network as they sell their BTC to cover operational costs every month.
+Miners are actually responsible for a large chunk of capital outflow from the Bitcoin network, as they sell their BTC to cover operational costs every month.
 This means there is constant downward pressure on Bitcoin’s price due to miners offloading their earnings on the market.

 As these inefficient miners are driven out of the business, this selling pressure can be expected to ease up and allow positive price appreciation.

 Despite its inevitable immediate impact on miners’ bottom lines, the upcoming Bitcoin halving is considered a largely positive development.
-While smaller, less efficient miners may not survive this change, their departure is expected to benefit the ecosystem and contribute towards its maturity.
+While smaller, less efficient miners may not survive this change, their departure is expected to benefit the ecosystem and contribute toward its maturity.